This post may contain affiliate links. Please see my full disclosure for details.

-- In a medium saucepan, add water, brown sugar, salt and butter.
+- In a medium saucepan, add water, brown sugar, salt, and butter.
 Place over medium-high heat.
-Heat until butter is melted and mixture starts to simmer.
+Heat until butter is melted and the mixture starts to simmer.
 As soon as it is simmering, whisk in the flour.
 Whisk until there are no flour lumps and a dough ball has formed.

 - In a jug, combine eggs and vanilla and whisk together.

-- Using your wooden spoon add incorporate a little of your egg mix into your dough.
+- Using your wooden spoon add incorporate a little of your egg mixture into your dough.
 Stir and mash, breaking up the dough until loosened.
-Stir well until eggs are incorporated and mixture has the appearance of mashed potatoes.
+Stir well until eggs are incorporated and the mixture has the appearance of mashed potatoes.